HansJoakimPersson/OWASP_Parser/README.md

 # OWASP Dependency-Check Parser

-This repository contains for parse OWASP dependency check html files to an Microsoft Excel XLSX file for easy sorting and filtering.
+This repository contains a java app to parse OWASP dependency check html files to an Microsoft Excel XLSX file for easy sorting and filtering.
 Enjoy!

 ## ¯\\_(ツ)_/¯ Warning / Liability
 > Warning: